-Releases, Development Streams and Branches
+Releases, Development Streams, and Branches

-As of the release of version X11R6.7 in March 2004, X.Org has three release branches.
-First is the trunk of the CVS repository.
+X.Org has two release branches for the X server software, and several other modules with active ongoing development.
+First is the trunk of the git repository.
 This is the main development stream, where all new work and work for future releases is done.

-Second is the stable bugfix branch for the latest full release (7.1.0).
+Second is the stable bugfix branch for the latest full release.
 It is created around the time of the release.
-The branch for the current release is called "XORG-7\1-branch".
+The branch will be named for the release version, such as "server-1.9-branch" for the X server 1.9.x series of releases.
 Fixes for bugs found in the release will be added to this branch (as well as the trunk), and updates to this release (if any) will be cut from this branch.
 Similar stable branches are present for previous full releases.

 The X.Org Foundation is planning to make full releases from the main development stream at regular intervals in the 6-12 month range.
 The feature freezes for these releases will usually be 2-3 months before the release dates.
 This general plan is a goal, not a binding commitment.
 The actual release intervals and dates will depend to a large degree on the resource available to X.Org.
-Full releases consist of full source code tarballs, plus full binary distributions for a range of supported platforms.
 Update/bugfix releases will be made on an as-required basis, depending also on the availability of resources, and will generally be limited to serious bug and security fixes.
 New features will not usually be added in update releases.
-Update/bugfix releases will not be full releases, and will consist of source code patches, plus binary updates to be layered on top of the previous full release.